Most urinary tract infections (UTIs) are caused by bacteria that enter the urethra and travel to the bladder.

 - You should take all of the antibiotics, even if you feel better.
 If you do not finish all of your antibiotics, the infection could return and may be harder to treat.

-Antibiotics may cause side effects, such as nausea or vomiting, diarrhea, and other symptoms.
-Report these to your health care provide.
-DO NOT just stop taking the pills.
+Antibiotics may rarely cause side effects, such as nausea or vomiting, diarrhea, and other symptoms.
+Report these to your health care provider.
+Do not just stop taking the pills.

 Make sure your provider knows if you could be pregnant before starting the antibiotics.

-Your provider may also give you a drug to relieve the burning pain and urgent need to urinate.
+Your provider may also give you a medicine to relieve the burning pain and urgent need to urinate.

-- Your urine will have an orange or red color to it when you are taking this drug.
+- The most frequently used medicine will cause your urine to have an orange or red color to it when you are taking this medicine.

 - You will still need to take antibiotics.